-- 1. The identity of the plant where pasteurized, ultra-pasteurized or aseptically processed. - 2.
-The words "keep refrigerated after opening" in the case of aseptically processed milk and milk products. - 3.
-The word "Goat" or "Sheep" shall precede the name of the milk or milk product when the product is or is made from goat or sheep milk respectively. - 4.
-The words "Grade "A" on the exterior surface.
-Acceptable locations shall include the principal display panel, the secondary or informational panel, or the cap/cover. - 5.
-The word "reconstituted" or "recombined" if the product is made by reconstitution or recombination.
+1. The identity of the milk plant where pasteurized, ultra-pasteurized, aseptically processed, condensed and/or dried.

+2. The words "keep refrigerated after opening" in the case of aseptically processed milk and milk products.

+3. The common name of the hooved mammal producing the milk shall precede the name of the milk or milk product when the product is or is made from other than cattle's milk.
+As an example, "Goat", "Sheep", "Water Buffalo", or "Other Hooved Mammal" milk or milk products respectively.
+(Refer to the NOTE: on page 25.)

+4. The words "Grade "A"" on the exterior surface.
+Acceptable locations shall include the principal display panel, the secondary or informational panel, or the cap/cover.

+5. The word "reconstituted" or "recombined" if the product is made by reconstitution or recombination.

+6. In the case of condensed or dry milk products the following shall also apply:

+a.
+The identity of the Regulatory Agency issuing such permit; and if distributed by another party, the name and address of the distributor shall be shown by a statement, such as "Distributed by".

+b.
+A code or lot number identifying the contents with a specific date, run, or batch of the product, and the quantity of the contents of the container.